During my pregnancy, it became pretty (and rather quickly) apparent that people

 "Care To Join Us For A Day Of Thrill Rides And Sky Diving?"

-True story: the only time I've been invited to a theme park in the last three years was, when I was newly pregnant (like really newly pregnant, five weeks to be exact) and unable to share the news yet.
+only time I've been invited to a theme park in the last three years was, when I was newly pregnant (like really newly pregnant, five weeks to be exact) and unable to share the news yet.
 And since I've not been pregnant?
 No theme park invites, which, is sadder than you might expect for a grown woman.
 My theory is that they only go to pregnant ladies.
+The Bad "You Look Huge"

 Tried as I might, I never got used to strangers asking me about various physical symptoms with no lead in.
 Like, it would have been one thing for them to casual inquire about side effects, but it's a whole other deal when they get right to it without even so much as a warm up.
 I mean, would you ask anyone else about their medical history?
 That's not necessarily dinner conversation, now is it?